dzmitry-lab/devops-hometasks/task03/ansible-lxc/README.md

-power on vagrant VM (centos8 + lamp). vagrantfile has ansible_local provision. ansible playbook should pass without errors.
+power on vagrant VM (Debian10). vagrantfile has ansible_local provision. lxc-containers are configured with ansible (centos_lxc.yaml)

 test sites on host:
 127.0.0.1:8080